slittorin/home-assistant-setup/README.md

 ## Installation for Home Assistant

 1. Check versions of available docker images for Home Assistant at [Docker - Home Assistant](https://hub.docker.com/r/homeassistant/home-assistant).
-   - If you do not want the 'latest' version, copy the version number, or use 'stable'.
+   - If you do not want the 'latest' version, use version number, or use 'stable'.
    - At time of writing (20220207) the 'stable' version is X.X.X (isolated with XXX).
-2. Create the directory `/srv/ha`.
+2. Create the directory `/srv/ha`, and the following sub-directories:
+   - `config` - To easily get access to the configuration files for HA.
-3. For the following file `/srv/docker-compose.yml` add the following content after 'services:' and last added service (keep spaces):
+4. For the following file `/srv/docker-compose.yml` add the following content after 'services:' and last added service (keep spaces):
 ```
 # Service: Home Assistant.
 # -----------------------------------------------------------------------------------